Maria Domenica Mazzarello: Veneration

 She was beatified on 20 November 1938 and canonized on 24 June 1951.
 Her incorrupt body is venerated in the Basilica of Our Lady Help of Christians, in Turin, Italy.
 A church in southeast Rome bears her name, Santa Maria Domenica Mazzarello.

+In popular culture

+Mazzarello was the subject of the 2012 Italian biopic film Maìn - La casa della felicità (Maìn - The House of Happiness), directed by Simone Spada with Gaia Insenga playing Mazzarello.